l1jer/woocommerce-stock-sync-pronto-api/README.md

 3. The plugin will create a `debug.log` file in the plugin's root directory with detailed information about all operations

 ## Changelog

+### 1.1.9
+* Added email notification system that sends detailed reports after sync completion
+* Implemented tracking of sync progress across batches
+* Enhanced error handling and reporting in the email notifications
+* Added beautifully formatted HTML email reports with sync statistics
+* Added completion event scheduling to ensure reports are sent after all batches are processed

 ### 1.1.8
 * Enhanced debugging system with comprehensive logging